 - Enter the Server Name and Database Name for your Document Management system.

 If a password is required for the FYI app to access the SQL database, then enter those details also.

 If no password is required, leave it blank.

-If you do not know this information, refer below to How to find MYOB or Virtual Cabinet server and database details at the end of this article.
-This may require the assistance of your IT provider.
+If you do not know this information, refer below to How to find MYOB or Virtual Cabinet server and database details at the end of this article or contact your IT administrator.

 - Click Next.

 If you enter an incorrect Server Name and then click Next, the app will display an error.

 Select your Folder(s) to Migrate